2i2c-org/2i2c-org.github.io/content/blog/2025/q2-product-goals/index.md

 As more communities in the research and education space join the 2i2c community network, it’s important for us to be ready to deliver the best value we can for them at scale.
 To that end, we’re **streamlining the processes we use to onboard our communities**, improving the touchpoints through which we engage with them when they join our community network, and ensuring we create opportunities to better understand their needs in order to set them up for success with their hubs right from the start.

-## Improve the way we deliver services to our communities
+## Improve and formalize the services we deliver to our communities

 Together with an improved onboarding experience, we aim to improve how we deliver other key services to our communities, including **expert consulting, hub management, and technical support**, with the aim to offer more scalable, high-value services to address the needs of our communities in a sustainable way.